-2. Preserve and enhance the historic character of the area.
+3. Preserve and enhance the area's historic character.

 Preserving and enhancing the historic character of the Waterfront District is one of the central themes of the development policies of this Specific Plan.
 Achieving this goal requires that the water-related early California heritage of Downtown and the residential areas west of Main Street be used to attract investments and consumers to the area.